jm96441n/consul-experiments/vm/jwts/README.md

 ```sh
 ./start.sh
 ```
-This starts the `docker-compose` setup which runs consul and the two services.
+This starts the `docker-compose` setup which runs consul and the three services.
 It then configures a jwt provider based on the tokens in the [token section](#Tokens) below, and a service intention to only allow requests from zoidberg to bender if a valid JWT is present.